Spectrum Cellular Management

 • FAQs

-• Contact
+• Contact Us

 Contact SCM

-5G Safety Compliance and RF Exposure Verification
+5G Safety Compliance and RF EXPOSURE VERIFICATION

 Independent RF engineering analysis that confirms whether wireless installations meet FCC safety standards and perform within the limits carriers are required to document.
 We give property owners and municipalities verified facts, not carrier assurances.

-Power increases of 25 to 35 times compared to 4G configurations, new antennas and transmission arrays, expanded RF exclusion zones affecting adjacent properties, material changes to structural loading and electrical requirements, elimination of public hearings and environmental review, and accelerated approvals under FCC shot clock rules — all filed as minor modifications.
+Power increases of 25 to 35 times compared to 4G configurations, new antennas and transmission arrays, expanded RF exclusion zones affecting adjacent properties, material changes to structural loading and electrical requirements, elimination of public hearings and environmental review, and accelerated approvals under FCC shot clock rules, all filed as minor modifications.

 Federal Standards That Apply